These are the best vegan breakfast bars packed with quinoa and sweet potato that make them naturally gluten free and healthy for kids!

 - In a large bowl, mix together the oats, cooked quinoa, baking powder, salt, cinnamon and nutmeg.

-- Mash in the sweet potato, almond butter, maple, and vanilla and mix until smooth.
+- Mash in the sweet potato, almond butter, maple, flax egg (the flax and water mixture) and vanilla and mix until smooth.
 Then fold in the dried cherries and coconut.

 - Transfer mixture to the two lined loaf pans and smooth the top with a spatula.